-We have implemented the following four algorithms:
+We have implemented the following eight algorithms:

-- 1) DEG [20]: This scheme upgrades the nodes with the highest degrees (number of incoming and outgoing adjacent links) in the topology graph.
-All the upgrades take place at the first time period. - 2) VOL [8], [20]: This scheme upgrades the nodes with the highest traffic volume that traverses them.
-All the upgrades take place at the first time period. - 3) Modified-greedy: The proposed scheme in Algorithm 1 extended for many time periods. - 4) Local search: The proposed scheme in Algorithm 2 for $\epsilon = 2$ that can spread upgrades over many time periods.
+- DEG [33]: This scheme upgrades the nodes with the highest degrees (number of incoming and outgoing adjacent links) in the topology graph, until budget B is spent.
+All the upgrades take place at the first time period. - 2) VOL [11], [33]: This scheme upgrades the nodes with the highest traffic volume that traverses them, until budget B is spent.
+All the upgrades take place at the first time period. - Modified-greedy: The proposed scheme in Algorithm 1 extended for many time periods. - 4) Local search: The proposed scheme in Algorithm 2 for $\epsilon=2$ that can spread upgrades over many time periods. - 5) Super greedy: The proposed scheme in Algorithm 3 that maximizes TE flexibility. - 6) MUcPF [27]: This scheme upgrades the node that covers the maximum number of flows until the minimum programmable traffic target is met.
+All the upgrades take place at the first time period. - 7) Highest ratio [28]: This scheme upgrades the node with the highest ratio of traffic volume that traverses it over upgrading cost, until the minimum programmable traffic target is met.
+All the upgrades take place at the first time period. - 8) Binary search: The proposed scheme in Section VI for $\epsilon=0.1$ that minimizes upgrading cost.
+All the upgrades take place at the first time period.